cabforum/servercert/docs/BR.md

 OCSP responders operated by the CA SHALL support the HTTP GET method, as described in RFC 6960 and/or RFC 5019.
 The CA MAY process the Nonce extension (`1.3.6.1.5.5.7.48.1.2`) in accordance with RFC 8954.

-The validity interval of an OCSP response is the difference in time between the `thisUpdate` and `nextUpdate` field, inclusive.

 For the status of Subscriber Certificates:

-1. OCSP responses MUST have a validity interval greater than or equal to eight hours;
+1. OCSP responses MUST have a Validity Interval greater than or equal to eight hours;
-2. OCSP responses MUST have a validity interval less than or equal to ten days;
+2. OCSP responses MUST have a Validity Interval less than or equal to ten days;
-3. For OCSP responses with validity intervals less than sixteen hours, then the CA SHALL update the information provided via an Online Certificate Status Protocol prior to one-half of the validity period before the nextUpdate.
+3. For OCSP responses with Validity Intervals less than sixteen hours, then the CA SHALL update the information provided via an Online Certificate Status Protocol prior to one-half of the Validity Interval before the nextUpdate.
-4. For OCSP responses with validity intervals greater than or equal to sixteen hours, then the CA SHALL update the information provided via an Online Certificate Status Protocol at least eight hours prior to the nextUpdate, and no later than four days after the thisUpdate.
+4. For OCSP responses with Validity Intervals greater than or equal to sixteen hours, then the CA SHALL update the information provided via an Online Certificate Status Protocol at least eight hours prior to the nextUpdate, and no later than four days after the thisUpdate.

 For the status of Subordinate CA Certificates: